Tax & Treasury Information

 Payments made by debit/credit card (VIsa, Mastercard and Discover) or electronic check are accepted for TAXES from July 1st through March 2nd, in the township office and online at the following link, ONLINE TAX PAYMENT.
 Credit card payments are processed by a third-party payment processing company, Invoice Cloud.
 Invoice Cloud offers this service for a fee.
 The fee to make a payment using a debit/credit card is 2.75% of the payment amount, minimum $1.95.
 The fee to make an e-check payment using your checking or savings account is $0.95.
 If you have any questions regarding your processed payment, please call the Treasury Department at 810-794-9303 or send an email to email@example.com .

 We now offer the option to make a phone payment!
 1-855-329-4997 *additional processing fees apply.

 IN PERSON PAYMENTS

 Payments can be made in person at the township office.
 The office hours are Monday through Thursday, 8:00 am to 6:00 pm.
-Payments can be made by check, money order, cash or credit card; additional processing fee applies to credit card payments.
+Payments can be made by cash, check, money order or credit/debit card (Visa, Mastercard or Discover); *additional processing fee applies to all credit/debit card payments.
 Payments can also be made after regular office hours by utilizing the 24 hour drop box located at the front entrance of the parking lot at the township building.
 Accessible from your vehicle!

 4710 Pointe Tremble